izhanchang/Edge-Documentation/ischang_Edge_Documentation.md

 3. Toggle on **Cached images and files**.

 ### Set sleeping tabs
-You can put unused tabs to "sleep" after a period of inefficiency.
+You can put unused tabs to "sleep" after a period of inactivity.
 This frees up the browser's memory and improves performance.
 1. Select **Settings and more** ![settings and more](https://github.com/izhanchang/Edge-Documentation/blob/913973345741d0620ae195cc4d2e3c8f9679ea8e/Images/settings-and-more.png) in the top right corner, then choose **Settings**.
 2. Select **System**.
 3. Toggle on **Save resources with sleeping tabs**.